mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 ### path

-Path to the output file, must have a `.epub` extension.
+The path of the output file, it must have a `.epub` suffix.

 ### id

-Unique identifier for the novel, used to generate a unique identifier for the EPUB file.
-Must consist of letters, numbers, and underscores.
+The unique identifier of the novel, used to generate a unique identifier for the epub file, it must consist of letters, numbers, and underscores.

 ### title

-Title of the novel.
+The title of the novel.

 ### creator

-Author.
+The author.

 ### publisher

-Publisher, defaults to `mark-magic`.
+The publisher, it defaults to `mark-magic`.

 ### language

-Language, defaults to `en-US`.
+The language, it defaults to `en-US`.

 ### cover

-Cover image, can be a local path.
-Default is none.
+The cover image, it can be a local path, it doesn't exist by default.